Netflix/metaflow/R/inst/tutorials/03-playlist-redux/README.md

 2. ```Rscript playlist.R show```
 3. ```Rscript playlist.R run```

+In RStudio, you can run the script by directly run `source("playlist.R")`.

 In this ```PlayListReduxFlow```, we reuse the genre median gross box office statistics computed from ```MoviesStatsFlow```, pick the genre with the highest median gross box office, and create a randomized playlist of movies of this picked genre.

 ```R